-What do you most want to see at Yosemite?
+What do you want to see in Yosemite?

 Valley Loop Trail

 See all the Yosemite Valley highlights—but none of its crowds—on this easy loop with views including El Capitan, Yosemite Falls, Sentinel Rock, Bridalveil Fall, and the Merced River.
 Start the complete 11.5-mile loop at Lower Yosemite Fall and go in either direction.
 For the 7.2-mile half loop, take the spur trail to cross the Merced at El Capitan Bridge.

 2. I want to see a pounding waterfall.